Definable Ellipsoid Method, Sums-of-Squares Proofs, and the Graph Isomorphism Problem: Preliminaries

-The syntax of Fixed-Point Logic with Counting $\FPC$ extends the syntax of $\FOC$ by allowing the formation of \emph{inflationary fixed-point} formulas $\mathrm{ifp}_{x,X} \varphi(x,X)$.
-On a structure~$\Astruct$ of the appropriate vocabulary, such formulas are interpreted as defining the least fixed-point of the monotone operator $A \mapsto A \cup \{ a \in D_{i_1} \times \cdots \times D_{i_r} : \Astruct \models \varphi(a,A) \}$, where $D_{i_1} \times \cdots \times D_{i_r}$ is the type of the relation symbol~$X$ in $\varphi(x,X)$.
-The syntax of Infinitary Logic with Counting $\Cinf{}$ extends the syntax of $\FOC$ by allowing infinite disjunctions and conjunctions; i.e., formulas of the form $\bigvee_{i \in I} \phi_i$ and $\bigwedge_{i \in I} \phi_i$ where $I$ is a possibly infinite index set, and $\{ \phi_i : i \in I \}$ is an indexed set of formulas.
-The fragment of $\Cinf{}$ with~$k$ variables is the set of formulas that use at most~$k$ variables of any type.
-In the formulas of $\Cinf{k}$ the variables can be reused and hence there is no finite bound on the quantification depth of the formulas.
-It is well-known that if we care only for finite structures, then $\Cinf{k}$ could have been defined equivalently by disallowing the numeric sort and replacing the quantification $\exists^{\geq y} x (\varphi)$, where~$y$ is a numeric variable, by all quantifiers of the form $\exists^{\geq i} x (\varphi)$, where~$i$ is a (concrete) natural number; see \cite{OttoBook}.
-We write $\Cinf{\omega}$ for the union of the $\Cinf{k}$ over all natural numbers~$k$.
-It is also known that for every natural number~$k$, every many-sorted vocabulary~$L$, and every $L$-formula $\varphi$ of $\FPC$ that uses~$k$ variables, there exists an $L$-formula $\psi$ of $\Cinf{k}$ such that~$\varphi$ and~$\psi$ define the same relations over all finite $L$-structures.
-While all the published proofs that we are aware of give the statement for single-sorted vocabularies (e.g.\ \cite{OttoBook}), it is clear that the same proof applies to many-sorted vocabularies.
+The syntax of Infinitary Logic with Counting~$\Cinf{}$ extends the syntax of first-order logic by allowing quantifiers of the form~$\exists^{\geq i} x(\varphi)$ which say that there are at least~$i$ many witnesses for the variable~$x$, where~$i$ is a (concrete) natural number, as well as infinite disjunctions and conjunctions; i.e., formulas of the form~$\bigvee_{i \in I} \phi_i$ and~$\bigwedge_{i \in I} \phi_i$ where~$I$ is a possibly infinite index set, and~$\{ \phi_i : i \in I \}$ is an indexed set of formulas.
+The fragment of~$\Cinf{}$ with~$k$ variables, denoted~$\Cinf{k}$, is the set of formulas that use at most~$k$ variables of any type.
+In the formulas of~$\Cinf{k}$ the variables can be reused and hence there is no finite bound on the quantification depth of the formulas.
+We write~$\Cinf{\omega}$ for the union of the~$\Cinf{k}$ over all natural numbers~$k$.
+It is well-known that for every natural number~$k$, every many-sorted vocabulary~$L$, and every~$L$-formula~$\varphi$ of~$\FPC$ that uses~$k$ variables, there exists an~$L$-formula~$\psi$ of~$\Cinf{2k}$ such that~$\varphi$ and~$\psi$ define the same relations over all finite~$L$-structures.
+While all the published proofs that we are aware of give the statement for single-sorted vocabularies, it is clear that the case of many-sorted vocabularies is analogous.
+For the proof and more on~$\FPC$ and~$\Cinf{\omega}$, we refer to~\cite{OttoBook}.

-\paragraph{Interpretations and reductions.}
+\paragraph{Interpretations and reductions}